corda/samples-kotlin/Features/dockerform-yocordapp/README.md

 #### Sending a Yo

 We will interact with the nodes via their specific shells.

-When the nodes are up and running, use the following command to send a Yo to another node:
+When the nodes are up and running, open a terminal in the root directory and type the following command to send a Yo to another node:

 ```sh
 # find the ssh port for PartyA using docker ps